xultaeculcis/kelp-wanted-competition/dev-log.md

 - [ ] Build parquet dataset for training Tree-based models -> all `kelp` pixels, few-pixel buffer around them, and random sample of 1000 `non-kelp` pixels per image
 - [ ] Train Random Forest, XGBoost, LightGBM, CatBoost on enhanced data
-- [ ] Find images of the same area and bin them together to avoid data leakage (must have since CRS is missing) - use embeddings to find similar images (DEM layer can be good candidate to find images of the same AOI)
+- [ ] Find images of the same area and bin them together to avoid data leakage (must have since CRS is missing) - use
+- [ ] Prepare docs on how to train and predict
+- [ ] Build a CLI for eda, training, prediction and submission embeddings to find similar images (DEM layer can be good candidate to find images of the same AOI)

 ## 2023-12-02